 If your pictures will be in daylight, you'll probably still have artificial light on you a big portion of the day.
 Take that test run and check your makeup under different lighting conditions.
 Take your mirror and take a walk, how does it look with the light in the hallway?
 What about the kitchen?
 The garden underneath the trees or the harsh light in the elevator?

 8. Think about fake lashesNormally, I'm not a big fan (unless they have ridiculous colours and feathers and sparklies!) but I'm seriously considering this.
 When you have a makeup look that is kind of heavy — like nice dark smokey eyes or a vibrant rainbow look — your look could be enhanced by false lashes.
 Don't go overboard with length and fullness (unless you love that, of course!) but there are a lot of falsies that just add a tiny bit more volume and still look natural.
 It will look great in pictures and might just be the finishing touch to your look.

 9. Practice, practice, practice!

-Seriously, the more you practice the more fluent and natural your look will be.
+Seriously, the more you practice the more fluid and natural your look will be.
 Take the time to practice every single bit of your look and search the internet for more tips and tricks to make your makeup experience easier.